-After having successfully completed no more than three courses (9 semester hours), the student must apply for degree candidacy.
+After having successfully completed no more than three courses (9 semester hours), the candidate must apply for degree candidacy.
 The admission decision is based on an evaluation of all application materials submitted by the individual.
 Criteria used in the decision process are: employment experience, professional potential, previous academic work, recommendations, and test scores.
-With the assistance of the assigned advisor, students must submit:
+With the assistance of the assigned advisor, candidates must submit:

-- an Application for Degree Candidacy for the Master of Education degree and declare a major area of emphasis; - 2. scores from either the Praxis Principles of Learning & Teaching test, the GRE, or the Miller Analogies Test within the last five years.
+- 1. an Application for Degree Candidacy for the Master of Education degree and declare a major area of emphasis; - 2. scores from either the Praxis Principles of Learning & Teaching test, the GRE, or the Miller Analogies Test within the last five years.
 Equivalent score requirements are as follows:

 Praxis Test Graduate Record Exam

-Principles of Learning
+Principles of Learning Verbal 144 (370 prior to November 2011)

-& Teaching Verbal 144 (370 prior to November 2011)
+& Teaching Quantitative 140 (410 prior to November

-K-6 155 Quantitative 140 (410 prior to November
+K-6 155 2011)

-7-12 159 2011)
+7-12 159

 5-9 154